netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

 Netdata by default should need 100MB to 200MB of RAM, depending on the number of metrics being collected.

 This number can be lowered by limiting the number of Database Tiers or switching Database modes.
-For more information, check [Disk Requirements and Retention](/src/database/README.md).
+For more information, check [the Database section of our documentation](/src/database/README.md).

 ## Parents